gjhami/LinkSiren/README.md

 optional arguments:
   -h, --help            show this help message and exit -n PAYLOAD, --payload PAYLOAD
-                        Name of payload file ending in .library-ms, .searchConnector-ms, .lnk, or .url
+                        (Default: @Test_Do_Not_Remove.searchConnector-ms) Name of payload file ending in .library-ms, .searchConnector-ms, .lnk, or .url

 Required Arguments:
   -a ATTACKER, --attacker ATTACKER